cabforum/smime/SBR.md

 4.	**From Enterprise RA records**

-In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA shall be accepted as evidence of individual identity.
+In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
 The Enterprise RA MUST maintain records to satisfy the requirements of Section 8.8.

-5. **From authorized reference sources as supplementary evidence**
+1. **From authorized reference sources as supplementary evidence**

 Evidence for individual identity attributes can be additionally verified using authorized reference sources such QGIS, GTIS, Regulated Professions Information Source, or national population registers.